susifohn/susifohn.github.io/_posts/2025-02-20-Cryptography-Intro.md

 # Modern goals
 * zero-knowledge
 * anonymity
-* compute with encryoted data
+* compute with encrypted data
-distributed turust (store a key partially at different places)
+* distributed trust (store a key partially at different places)

-Note: exist quantum computer?
-If yes this could break the things we learn here in this lecture.
+**Note**  Do quantum computers exist?
+If yes, this could break the things we learn here in this lecture.
 Can we not just increase the key length?
 (PQC=post quantum cryptology)

 # Encryption